A Limited License May be a Solution – With the Right Attorney on Your Side

-- Your license may be cancelled as “inimical to public safety.”
+- Your license may be canceled as “inimical to public safety.”

 - You may be able to have an ignition interlock device installed in order to drive but you must have three years of no detected use of alcohol and/or drugs before the device is removed.
 After enrolling in treatment, you may be able to drive with a one-year limited license with an ignition interlock restriction, and upon completion of treatment, you may be able to drive for two to three years with an ignition interlock restricted license.

 - Your license is canceled as “inimical to public safety.”

 - You must have four to six years of no detected use of alcohol and/or drugs.
 After you enroll in treatment, you may obtain a one-year limited license with an ignition interlock restriction.
 You may be able to drive on an ignition interlock restricted license for another three to five years upon completion of treatment.